Scientific Name

 Description

-Pachyphytum viride is a succulent plant with descending or hanging stems and leaves arranged in loose rosettes.
+Pachyphytum viride is a succulent plant with decumbent or pendent stems and leaves arranged in loose rosettes in the uppermost part of the stems.
 It is the largest species of the genus.
-Stems are up to 3.3 feet (1 m) long and up to 1.4 inches (3.5 cm) in diameter.
-Leaves are dark-green to violet-red and up to 4 inches (10 cm) long.
-Flowers have red-orange petals surrounded by fleshy greenish-white sepals.
-They appear in winter to early spring atop reddish up to 12 inches (30 cm) long stems.
+Stems are basally few-branched and can grow up to 3.3 feet (1 m) long and 1.4 inches (3.5 cm) in diameter.
+The leaves are thick, fleshy, and narrow and can measure up to 4 inches (10 cm) long, 1.2 inches (3 cm) wide, and 0.7 inches (1.7 cm) thick.
+They change color depending on the season and growing conditions, from pale to dark green or more or less violet-red.

 Hardiness